minvws/nl-covid19-notification-app-backend/Testautomation/README.md

 - `base64`
 - `sed`

+You also need a bearer token for the GGD Portal.
+You must pass this as a CLI parameter to mocha.
+The token looks like this:

+`Bearer fgGgrdsd573fghk643`

+You need to replace `[bearer-token]` with the `fgGgrdsd573fghk643` part of the token.

 ### Run the tests

 * Open terminal, navigate to root folder of repo then go to the folder: `Testautomation`